Coca-Cola bottler starts making 'Dobry Cola' in Russia

 By Jessica DiNapoli and Alexander Marrow

-NEW YORK, Aug 26 (Reuters) - Coca Cola HBC AG CCH.L has started making a local cola, Dobry Cola, in Russia after stopping production and sales of Coca-Cola Co KO.N products after Western companies left the country en masse earlier this year.
+NEW YORK, Aug 26 (Reuters) - Coca Cola HBC AG CCH.L has started making a local cola, Dobry Cola, in Russia after stopping production and sales of Coca-Cola Co KO.N products following the mass exodus of Western companies earlier this year.

-Dobry has been a juice brand in Russia but Coca-Cola HBC, which is independent of the Coca-Cola Co, said earlier this month it was exploring extending existing local brands.
+Dobry has been a juice brand in Russia but Coca-Cola HBC, which separate from Coca-Cola Co, said earlier this month it was exploring extending existing local brands through its Multon Partners business.

 The Coca-Cola Co has a 23% stake in Coca-Cola HBC.

-The Interfax news agency on Friday quoted the founder of Russian fast-food chain Teremok as saying he had received notification from the company about 'Dobry Cola,' and was trying to sell it in his restaurants.
+The Interfax news agency on Friday quoted the founder of Russian fast-food chain Teremok, which serves traditional cuisine such as borscht and blinis, as saying he had received notification from the company about 'Dobry Cola,' and was trying to sell it in his restaurants.

+Local competitors to Coca-Cola have flooded the market since the company left Russia after it sent thousands of troops into Ukraine, while Western brands face years of court battles fighting against knock-offs.

+Coca Cola HBC had been depleting its stock of Coca-Cola products since placing its last order for concentrate in March.

-(Reporting by Jessica DiNapoli in New York and Alex Marrow in Moscow; Editing by Chizu Nomiyama)
+(Reporting by Jessica DiNapoli in New York and Alex Marrow in Moscow; Editing by Chizu Nomiyama and Nick Zieminski)

 ((Jessica.DiNapoli@thomsonreuters.com; 646-223-4678;))